eventide-project/docs/user-guide/stream-names/messaging-category.md

 | --- | --- | --- |
 | category | The category name | String or Symbol|

+The `normalize` method is callable from the `Messaging::Category` constant as a module method, and cannot be mixed in to a receiver.

 ``` ruby
 Messaging::Category.normalize(:some_entity)
 # => "someEntity"